Pinggy-io/pinggy_website/content/docs/guides/long_running_tunnels.md

 You can use Pinggy to host websites, apps, and files from localhost just like any server.
 You just need to ensure the following:

 1. Get a persistent subdomain or a custom domain from the <a href="https://dashboard.pinggy.io" target="_blank">dashboard</a>.
+2. Generate an ssh key.
+Run `ssh keygen` command in the terminal / command prompt.
+Press Enter / Return key till the command finishes executing.
-2. Use the token to start the tunnel as described next.
+3. Use the token to start the tunnel as described next.

 The following command ensures that your tunnels stay alive and restart on its own if something goes wrong: